sww1235/connection-diagram-manager/file-format.md

 usable_height_unit = <str>

+# optional
+# if not defined, a generic drawing will be used instead
+# SVGs should be layed out for a horizontal orientation when defined.
+# instances can be rotated when defined in project.
+visual_representation = <svg>

+# optional
+color = <str>

 # Catalog subtable for each enclosure_type.
 Groups common properties
 # All fields here are optional, but highly encouraged.
 [enclosure_type.<str>.catalog]